paramita08/Wikidata_Bias_WebSci_2023/README.md

 kgtk filter -i All_triples.tsv --regex --match-type fullmatch -p ';;Q[0-9].*' > rhs.tsv
 # The All_triples.tsv file contain all the triples in format <Qnode,Pnode,Qnode>
 python find_labels.py
 # This command helps to label the entities and relations present in the demography dataset.
-The entities and relations whose labels are not present in nodefile.tsv are found using [qwikidata](https://pypi.org/project/qwikidata/) python package.
 python write_labels.py
 # This command prepares the final demographic dataset.
 ```